wso2/pivotal-cf-apim/README.md

   ````

 - Create a Docker repository either in [Docker Hub](https://hub.docker.com/) or any other Docker registry that is not secured.
   Currently, [CloudFoundry does not support](https://docs.pivotal.io/pivotalcf/1-10/adminguide/docker.html) using Docker registries that require user credentials.
-Then, note down the repository name for the next step.
+Note down the repository name for the next step.

-- Create broker service API Docker image using the following command:
+- Create service broker API Docker image using the following command:

   ````
   $ docker_image=<repository>/wso2-apim-cf-service-broker-api:1.0.0
   $ ballerina docker servicebroker.bsz -t ${docker_image} -y
   ````

-- Push broker service API Docker image to a Docker registry:
+- Push service broker API Docker image to a Docker registry:

   ````
   $ docker push ${docker_image}
   ````

-- Push broker service API to CloudFoundry as an application:
+- Push service broker API to CloudFoundry as an application:

   ````
   $ cf push wso2-apim-cf-service-broker-api --docker-image ${docker_image}